Sokkeldirektoratet

 The following definitions shall apply for these regulations:

-1. allocation, a mathematical process for determining what quantity of produced petroleum of a total production from the entire production system shall be assigned to an individual field/production licence,
+1. allocation, a mathematical process for determining what quantity of produced petroleum of a total production from the entire production system shall be assigned to an individual field or production licence,

 4. automatic sampler, a system capable of taking representative samples from fluids flowing through a pipe.
 The system consists of at least a sampling probe, an associated control unit and a sample container,

-5. indication, value given by a measuring instrument or measuring system,
+5. indication, a value of a quantity obtained by a measuring instrument or measuring system,

-6. CO2 tax measurement, measurement where the measurement result forms the basis for calculating CO2 tax,
+6. CO2 tax measurement, a measurement where the measurement result forms the basis for calculating CO2 tax,

 9. disturbance, an influence quantity with a value that is outside the designated rated operating conditions for a measuring instrument or measuring system,